facetint/Inception/README.md

 | **Process Isolation**                      | OS-level process isolation, sharing the kernel with other containers.                                        | Hardware-level process isolation, which makes VMs slower to boot and more resource-intensive.                        |
 | **Boot Time**                              | Containers boot up quickly as they share the underlying OS kernel.                                           | VMs are slower to boot because they require starting up a full operating system.                                      |
 | **Use Case**                               | Ideal for microservices, lightweight applications, and environments that need fast scaling.                   | Best for running multiple different operating systems or applications that require full OS environments.             |

+## 📦 About the Services

+### 🌐 NGINX

+  NGINX is a high-performance, lightweight web server used to serve static and dynamic web content efficiently.
+It is widely known for its ability to function as a reverse proxy, load balancer, and HTTP cache, making it an essential part of modern web architecture.

+In this project, NGINX serves as the secure entry point for all external traffic.
+It handles HTTPS connections using TLS certificates and forwards requests to the WordPress container.
+It ensures encrypted communication and centralizes access control across the infrastructure.

+In short: Acts as a secure bridge between users and services, handling all external web traffic.

+Network Role:

+Listens on port 443 (HTTPS)

+Forwards requests to the WordPress container over an internal Docker network

+### 🛢️ MariaDB

+  MariaDB is an open-source, high-performance relational database management system (RDBMS) derived from MySQL.
+It is designed for scalability, reliability, and compatibility with existing MySQL tools and libraries.

+In this project, MariaDB serves as the database engine for WordPress.
+It stores all dynamic data such as posts, user credentials, comments, and settings.
+The database container is isolated from external access and only accepts connections from the WordPress container within a private Docker network.

+In short: Stores all persistent WordPress data in a secure and structured format.

+**Network Role:**

+Runs on port 3306

+Only accessible by the WordPress container

+### 📝 WordPress

+  WordPress is the world’s most popular content management system (CMS).
+It allows users to create, manage, and publish websites without needing advanced technical skills.
+Its modular architecture supports thousands of themes and plugins for customization.

+In this project, WordPress is the core application users interact with.
+It is written in PHP and dynamically generates content using data from the MariaDB database.
+WordPress connects to MariaDB over a secured internal network and is only exposed to the internet via NGINX.

+In short: Provides the interface and functionality for creating and managing a dynamic website.

+**Network Role:**

+Receives traffic from NGINX

+Connects to MariaDB to retrieve and store content

 ## 📚 Docs